-For about a year in 2007, Mosley and accountant Zulfiya Karimova, 33, of Cupertino, Calif., caused false information to be put into buyers’ loan applications.
+For about a year in 2007, Mosley and Zulfiya Karimova, 33, of Cupertino, Calif., caused false information to be put into buyers’ loan applications.
 The two got money for themselves at the closing of home sales using falsified tax paperwork and housing applications.

 Financial institutions provided loans to purchase three homes around Las Vegas, according to the U.S. attorney’s office.
 Buyers later defaulted, and it cost loaning institutions $1.6 million.

 “Over the last six years, hundreds of persons who worked in the housing and mortgage industry in Southern Nevada have been prosecuted and convicted of mortgage fraud crimes,” said U.S. Attorney Daniel Bogden.
 “This type of fraud has a long-lasting effect on the state economy and the perpetrators deserve to be convicted and punished.”

 Karimova pleaded guilty and will be sentenced May 27.

 Contact reporter Annalise Porter at firstname.lastname@example.org or 702-383-0381.